satishgoda/programmingusingpython/myportfolio/projects/attributes/README.rst

 About
 -----

-By making use of Python's descriptor protocol, I have prototyped a very basic custom attributes system.
+By making use of ``Python's descriptor protocol``, I have prototyped a very basic ``custom attributes system``.
 The attributes can also be saved and loaded back as presets.

-Attributes are defined on a class that is a subtype of DefinesAttributes.
+Attributes are defined on a class that is a subtype of ``DefinesAttributes``.
 At attribute definition stage, one can also mark them as read-only.
-When an instance of the DefinesAttributes subtype accesses the Attribute Definition subtype, Python invokes the customized descriptor machinery and gets and sets the values.
+When an instance of the ``DefinesAttributes`` subtype accesses the ``AttributeDefinition`` subtype, Python invokes the customized descriptor machinery and gets and sets the values.

 -------------------
 Classes Implemented